Services

 ACCEPTANCE & COMMITMENT THERAPY (ACT)

-Helps you develop psychological flexibility by learning to accept difficult thoughts and emotions rather than fighting them.
+Helps you develop psychological flexibility by learning to relate differently to your thoughts and emotions rather than fighting them.
 Using mindfulness and values-based action, ACT supports you in creating a meaningful life aligned with what truly matters, even in the presence of discomfort.

 SOMATIC BASED THERAPY & MINDFULLNESS